anthonykevins/academic-kickstart/content/author/admin/_index.md

 I also hold a [five-year appointment](https://ukyoungacademy.org/members/anthony-kevins/) to the [UK Young Academy](https://ukyoungacademy.org/), and have more than a decade of [teaching experience](https://anthonykevins.github.io/files/Teaching_Portfolio.pdf).

-You can check out [my full CV here](https://anthonykevins.github.io/files/CV.pdf).
+For more details, check out [my full CV here](https://anthonykevins.github.io/files/CV.pdf).